saraiee17/Felicity/README.md

 ## Functionality

-The current front end project uses uses a subset of data from the backend database included here. (see https://github.com/saraiee17/felicity-api)
+The current front end project uses a subset of data from the backend database included here. (see https://github.com/saraiee17/felicity-api)

 ## Front end Built With
 -ReactJS